steveklewis/cog-funcs/intuition_for_programmers.md

 ### Extraverted Intuition

 Extraverted Intuition is the power of intuition oriented towards an external world.
 This external world is not physical.
 It is the abstract stream of consciousness that plays words in your head, reminds you of embarassing things, and shows you solutions to difficult software problems.
+What does it mean to be oriented externally?
+When it comes to intuition, even though the world of intuition is inside my head, it is external to me because it is not me.
+I can participate in the world of intuition, but I do not have absolute control over it.
+Thoughts happen.
+They come in and out of my head, and while I can do some directing of my attention in thinking various thoughts, there are times when it behaves like a world with rules that I have not chosen.
+That's why it is external to me and can be considered as having an extraverted orientation.

 dynamic, synthesizing

-The thing about intuitions is that they are separated from the physical world.
-There are good things and bad things about that.
-But they appear to us primarily as abstractions, and so aren't as fully grounded as the facts of sensation.

 While we can appreciate the immediacy of intuitions, they can affect us only indirectly.
 We create systems, based on these abstractions, that are able to push and pull on the physical world.